Trentiumz/medibase/README.md

 # MediBase

-MediBase is a medication assistant allowing people who have poorer eyesight, don’t understand English well, or have trouble remembering - to safely take medication.
+MediBase is a medication assistant allowing people who have poorer eyesight, language barriers, or are forgetful - to safely take medication.

 ## to use:
 1. clone using `git clone https://github.com/Trentiumz/medibase`